-How To Search For Words On A Page - Quickly Search For Words Using Different Platforms
+How To Search For Words On A Page?
+Search Quickly And Efficiently

 - Find the page you want to search on.

 - Tap the address bar and type in the text you want to find.

 - Scroll down the Smart Search results until you find the section called "On This Page."
 Next to it, you'll see how many times your search term is used.
 Tap the option below it that says Find [your search term].